richardcsuwandi/richardcsuwandi.github.io/_posts/2025-06-27-open-endedness.md

 **Figure 4.** Move 37, the famous move in AlphaGo's match against Lee Sedol that changed the course of AI history.
 </div>

-## Why today's AI hits walls (and how open-endedness may break them)
+## Limitations of current AI systems

 Most AI systems today follow a predictable pattern: they are trained to optimize for a specific objective, and then they are deployed to solve that problem.
 This is a very efficient way to solve problems, but it has a few limitations.
 As [Kenneth Stanley](https://www.kennethstanley.net/) and [Joel Lehman](https://joellehman.com) brilliantly articulate in "Why Greatness Cannot Be Planned"<d-cite key="stanley2015greatness"></d-cite>, this goal-oriented approach creates the so-called *objective deception*, such that the pursuit of specific goals often leads us away from more interesting discoveries.
 Once these systems reach their optimization target, they become what I call *intellectual fossils* – perfectly preserved specimens that can't evolve further.
 Their capabilities are frozen at the moment their training ended, unable to learn from new experiences or develop novel skills.